Zhuoya-Wang/BIS15W2024_zywang/lab6/lab6_hw.md

 ##  bad good
 ##    1    7
 ```
+There are more good guys with green hair!

 10. Let's explore who the really small superheros are.
 In the `superhero_info` data, which have a weight less than 50?
 Be sure to sort your results by weight lowest to highest.